mslmio/sdk-dotnet/README.md

 ## Installation

-To install the Mslm Dotnet SDK, add it to your project via NuGet:
+To install the Mslm .NET SDK, add it to your project via NuGet:

 ```bash
 dotnet add package Mslm